 Is my site optimized for SEO?

 There are a number of things you can do to improve your site’s visibility to search engines.
 Fortunately, Brandcast takes care of some of them for you automatically -- but you’ll still want to do things like add page and site descriptions, add alt-tags for your images, add a favicon, and update your site's social image.
-This article provides a run-down of all the various ways you can improve your site’s SEO.
+For more information on how to optimize your site for SEO, read this article.